canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

 Note that the `"multithread"` mode will only run on a `loadVideo` call if all the following conditions are respected:

-- Your supported platforms both are compatible to the `WebWorker` browser feature (the great majority are) and WebAssembly (very old platforms might not).
+- Your supported platforms are compatible to the `WebWorker` browser feature (the great majority are).

 - You've added the `MULTI_THREAD` feature to the `RxPlayer` class (as shown in examples) before that `loadVideo` call.